wvreeven/PyLX200Mount/README.md

 ### INDI

-I am working on support for an INDI profile so it can be used with a stand alone INDI server.
+I am working on support for an INDI profile, so it can be used with a stand alone INDI server.
 Until then KStars needs to be used.

 In KStars, press CTRL-SHIFT-D to open the device manager.